In this article

 Interested in joining?
 Sign up here.

-How is nonprofit accounting different from for-profit accounting?
+How does nonprofit accounting compare to for-profit accounting?

-Nonprofit accounting methods and reports
+Nonprofit accounting reports and methods

 Nonprofits must prepare several key financial statements, including: